 About The French Pastry School

-Mission: The French Pastry School at City Colleges of Chicago strives to offer an innovative, effective, intensive education in which students are equipped to achieve excellence in the pastry, baking and confectionery arts.
+Mission: The French Pastry School of Kennedy-King College at City Colleges of Chicago strives to offer an innovative, effective, intensive education in which students are equipped to achieve excellence in the pastry, baking and confectionery arts.

 Founding: The French Pastry School was founded by Chefs Jacquy Pfeiffer and Sébastien Canonne, M.O.F. in 1995 as a resource for intensive pastry education.
 The first session of the 24-week program, L’Art de la Pâtisserie, started in 1999 when the chefs moved their facilities from a studio on Grand Avenue to the fully-equipped, state of the art kitchens at the City Colleges of Chicago District Headquarters.
-The school added its specialized 16-week L’Art du Gâteau program to the course offerings in August 2010 and 8-week L’Art de la Boulangerie course in June 2011.
+The school added its specialized 16-week L’Art du Gâteau program to the course offerings in August 2010.

 Type of School: The French Pastry School is a vocational school that teaches based on the traditional Master-Apprentice model.
 Our students are optimally prepared to pursue a career in pastry after learning to use the finest ingredients and equipment and receiving intensive hands-on instruction from internationally acclaimed master pastry chefs.
 Whether in our full-time certificate programs or a Continuing Education courses, students are personally mentored by experts in their crafts.
 The French Pastry School’s goal is to transmit the knowledge, commitment and passion necessary for our students to continually elevate the art of pastry.

-Degrees Offered: Certificate in Baking and Pastry Arts, Certificate in Cake Decorating and Baking, Certificate in Bread Baking.
+Degrees Offered: Certificate in Baking and Pastry Arts, Certificate in Cake Decorating and Baking.

 Academics for Full-Time Programs

-Concentrations: Baking and Pastry Arts; Cake Baking and Decorating; Artisanal Bread Baking.
+Concentrations: Baking and Pastry Arts; Cake Baking and Decorating.